- This page, Apply for or renew a firearms license, is offered by

 - An in-person appointment

-There is no grace period for non-resident firearms licenses or resident alien permits.
+There is no grace period for non-resident firearms licenses.

-Non-resident firearms licenses expire after one (1) year from the date it was issued.
+Non-resident firearms licenses expire after one (1) year from date of issue.

 Fees for Apply for or renew a firearms license